-All of the sites listed above are legitimate companies that actively seek out reliable online workers to fulfill their data entry positions.
+All the sites listed above are legitimate companies that seek reliable online workers — often for data entry clerk positions.
 If that sounds like something you’d be interested in, don’t be afraid of applying.

-Just remember that, unless you’re willing to branch out to either microtasks (which are extremely low paying) or transcription, you might struggle to find work straightway due to the long waiting lists.
+Just remember: unless you’re willing to branch out into either microtasks (which are extremely low paying) or transcription, you might struggle to find work straightway due to the long waiting lists.

-There’s a wealth of resources available on the internet these days, so there’s really no reason to get scammed as long as you’re thorough about your research and don’t rush to any snap decisions.
+There’s so much info available on the internet these days.
+There’s really no reason to get scammed as long as you’re thorough about your research and don’t rush into any snap decisions.